 Correlation studies for the rheological parameters in Figure 6.1 against free asparagine concentration and the ratio of free asparagine/protein content showed that the correlation coefficients were significant at p < 0.05.
 According to Xie et al. (2021), the wheat free asparagine concentration, quantified in 128 whole-wheat flour samples, was significantly (p < 0.05) affected by growing environment, genotype, and fertilization treatments (nitrogen and sulfur).
 From Chapter 3, the main factors affecting dough rheological parameters were growing environment and genotype, with little or no significant (p < 0.05) effect from fertilization treatments.
 In Figure 6.1.A, dough strength parameters were negatively correlated to wheat free asparagine concentration and to the ratio of free asparagine/protein content along PC1.
 Correlation coefficients for DS against free asparagine concentration (r = -0.617) and against the ratio of free asparagine/protein content (r = -0.562) were significant at p < 0.05.
 The DS parameter from the farinograph indicates how resistant the dough is to the deformations occurring during the mixing process, with longer DS indicating stronger doughs (T. D. Hadnadev et al., 2011).
-From the extensograph tests, stronger negative correlations were found between dough strength (R{45} and R{135}) and free asparagine concentration, i.e., higher Pearson's correlation coefficients values as shown below, when compared to DS from farinograph.
-The extensograph provides the maximum resistance to extension until rupture after resting the sample for 45 minutes (R{45}) or for 135 minutes (R{135}) (Bloksma, 1972).
+From the extensograph tests, stronger negative correlations were found between dough strength ( $R{45}$ and $R{135}$ ) and free asparagine concentration, i.e., higher Pearson's correlation coefficients values as shown below, when compared to DS from farinograph.
+The extensograph provides the maximum resistance to extension until rupture after resting the sample for 45 minutes ( $R{45}$ ) or for 135 minutes ( $R{135}$ ) (Bloksma, 1972).
 Dough samples showing high values for R are known to be strong (Bloksma, 1972; S. Wang et al., 2013).
-Correlation studies showed that R{45} was negatively correlated to free asparagine concentration (r = -0.744) and to the ratio of free asparagine/protein content (r = -0.691).
-The dough strength parameter R{135} was also negatively correlated to free asparagine concentration in Figure 6.1.A shows that wheat samples with lower free asparagine concentration produced stronger doughs compared to wheat samples with higher free asparagine concentration.
+Correlation studies showed that $R{45}$ was negatively correlated to free asparagine concentration (r = -0.744) and to the ratio of free asparagine/protein content (r = -0.729).
+The dough strength parameter $R{135}$ was also negatively correlated to free asparagine concentration (r = -0.698) and to the ratio of free asparagine/protein content (r = -0.691).
+Therefore, the biplot in Figure 6.1.A shows that wheat samples with lower free asparagine concentration produced stronger doughs compared to wheat samples with higher free asparagine concentration.

 In the biplot from Figure 6.1.B, most of the rheological parameters from the 10 selected samples were negatively correlated to free asparagine concentration along PC1.
 In Figure 6.1.B, the parameters from empirical tests were also all negatively correlated (p < 0.05) to free asparagine concentration and to the ratio of free asparagine/protein content.
 Additionally, the Pearson's correlation coefficients were stronger for this set of samples when compared to the full set of grain samples.
-The dough strength rheological parameter R{45} was strongly correlated to free asparagine concentration (r = -0.939) and to the ratio of free asparagine/protein content (r = -0.915).
-The parameter R{135} was also strongly correlated to free asparagine (r = -0.916) and to the ratio of free asparagine/protein content (r = -0.949) and to the ratio of free asparagine concentration (r = -0.949) and to the ratio of free asparagine concentration (r = -0.949) and to the ratio of free asparagine concentration (r = -0.949) and to the ratio of free asparagine concentration (r = -0.949) and to the ratio of free asparagine concentration (r = -0.949) and to the ratio of free asparagine/protein content (r = -0.949) and to the ratio of free asparagine/protein content (r = -0.949) and to the ratio of free asparagine/protein content (r = -0.949) and to the ratio of free asparagine/protein content (r = -0.940).
-This overall negative correlation between dough strength, as measured by DS, R{45} , and R{135} , and wheat free asparagine concentration is in agreement with results from Malunga et al. (2019), although their correlation coefficients were only significant at p < 0.05 for R{135} .
+The dough strength rheological parameter $R{45}$ was strongly correlated to free asparagine concentration (r = -0.939) and to the ratio of free asparagine/protein content (r = -0.915).
+The parameter $R{135}$ was also strongly correlated to free asparagine (r = -0.916) and to the ratio of free asparagine/protein content (r = -0.913).
+The dough strength parameter from the farinograph, i.e., DS, was also fairly strongly correlated (p < 0.05) to free asparagine concentration (r = -0.894) and to the ratio of free asparagine/protein content (r = -0.803).
+This overall negative correlation between dough strength, as measured by DS, $R{45}$ , and $R{135}$ , and wheat free asparagine concentration is in agreement with results from Malunga et al. (2019), although their correlation coefficients were only significant at p < 0.05 for $R{135}$ .